Space Engineers: Modding

+The modding community is said to by Keen to be highly active, creating content ranging from decorative blocks to performance optimizations and advanced scripting tools.
+Players can integrate mods into both single-player and multiplayer sessions, with dedicated servers often running mod lists to create distinguishable experiences.
+Players can also share their in game grid designs on these websites in the form of blueprints.

 Unknown signals

 On August 17, 2017, "unknown signals" were added to survival mode.
 These signals spawn randomly within a certain range of the player, and indicate the position of a small probe via a GPS coordinate and a repeating tone.
 Each probe contains components and can be disassembled, preventing the player from encountering dead end situations in which they do not have the components needed to produce the basic machines which are essential for constructing components and other machines, effectively preventing a catch-22.

 Each probe also possesses a button, which when pressed has a chance to reward the player with a collectible skin, similar to a loot box.
 The skin can be for the player character's helmet, suit, boots, or tools, and can be traded or sold on the Steam Market.
 Each skin can be obtained for free in-game, with the exception of three sets: the Veteran Set, which was awarded to players who had owned the game before and played between August and September 2017; the Medieval Set, which is awarded to players who also own Medieval Engineers; and the Golden Set, which is awarded to players who purchase the Space Engineers Deluxe Edition.